tk3fftk/queue-worker/README.md

 | config.token       | String | JWT to act on behalf of the build |

 ##### Expected Outcome
-The start function is expected to create a task in the designated execution engine.
+The start function is expected to create a build in the designated execution engine.

 ##### Expected Return
 A callback of `fn(err, result)`, where `err` is an Error that was encountered (if any) and `result`